CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

             "agArticle agAside2";
     ```

-7. If you don't want the `aside` elements to stretch all the way to the bottom, you can add blank space on another row, using a dot:
+7. If you don't want the `aside` elements to stretch all the way to the bottom, you can add blank space on the next row using a dot:
     ```css
         grid-template-areas:
             "agArticle agArticle"